RSNet: A Light Framework for The Detection of SAR Ship Detection: PROPOSED METHOD

 \subsubsection{Wavelet Pooling}

 In the WCG, the WaveletPool module plays a critical role, designed to effectively extract multi-scale features from the input feature map through wavelet transforms.
-The output $Y_{pool}$ of this module is defined by the following formula:

-where we define the output feature map from C2f as $Y_{{C2f}}$. $H$ and $W$ are the dimensions of the downsampled output. $C_{{out}}$ is the number of output channels of the WaveletPool block.
-The filter set ${F}$ used in the WaveletPool operation consists of four different convolutional kernels defined as:
+The output $Y_{pool}$ of this module is defined by the following formula: where we define the output feature map from C2f as $Y_{{C2f}}$. $B$ is the batch size. $H$ and $W$ are the dimensions of the downsampled output. $C_{{out}}$ is the number of output channels of the WaveletPool block.
+The filter set ${F}$ used in the WaveletPool operation consists of four different convolutional kernels defined as: where $F_ {LL}$ is equivalent to average pooling.
+The WaveletPool operation can be expressed as: where $*$ denotes the convolution operation.
+This operation extracts multi-scale features from the input feature map by applying each filter $F_{j}$ and aggregating the results across the channel dimension.